gulam101/Times-Tables-College-Project/README.md

 ### What I learnt:
 - Improved knowledge on GUI in Windows Standard Form
 - How to use toolbox
-- Improving knowledge on LOOPS
+- Improved knowledge on LOOPS
 - Improved knowledge on IF statements
 - Keyboard shortcuts in Visual Studio 2017
 - How to place text on screen